rkwong43/Toh/README.md

 ## How to Add Ships
     * Create sprites for the animated, base, damaged, and shielded images.
-    * Create an EntityID for them, name the images EntityID_animation.png, EntityID_base.png EntityID_damaged.png, and EntityID_shield.png respectively.
+    * Create an ID for them, name the images ID.png, ID_base.png ID_damaged.png, and ID_shield.png respectively.
     * Place the images into the images folder under resources.
-    * Add the Entity ID to the ship list in init_images() in the View.
+    * Add the ID to their respective enum.
     * Create a class for the new ship, extending the Ship class, or Enemy class if the new ship is an enemy.
-    * Add the ship's stats to the get_ship_stats(EntityID) function inside the ship_stats.py file.
+    * Add the ship's stats to the ship_stats.py file.
-    * Alter the MenuView, MenuModel, to add the ship to the hangar if needed.
+    * If enemy ship, alter the enemy_generator.py file and add the new ID to the dictionary of IDs : classes.
-    * If player, alter the constructor inside the Model.
-If enemy, alter the spawn_enemy(EntityID) in whatever game mode enemy AI class the ship is to be added to.